Skip to content

 """Augment a list of data with chain information"""

-if chains:
+if self.mapping.chain:

 aug_data = []

-for elem, chain in itertools.product(data, chains):
+for elem, chain in itertools.product(data, self.mapping.chain):

-aug_data.append(elem | {self.structure.chain_name: chain})
+aug_data.append(elem | {self.chain_name: chain})

 else: